SUM-UP: Detecting Receptivity for mHealth Interventions

 Why this reference matters

 This is the canonical JITAI framework paper — the theoretical backbone of the entire study.
 It formally defines JITAIs and their six key components: distal outcome, proximal outcomes, decision points, intervention options, tailoring variables, and decision rules.
-The Ally+ study uses these exact six components when discussing implications for JITAI design.

 Key contribution to this paper